OCIBME/ocibme_website/ocibme/wp-content/plugins/stackable-ultimate-gutenberg-blocks/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 2.13.3 =
+* New: You can now select titles to use Pargraph tags instead of H1-H6
+* Fixed: Can't convert reusable blocks to regular blocks
+* Fixed: Some inspector style conflicts
+* Fixed: Nested Accordion block arrows did not rotate when opened
+* Fixed: Feature Grid image shape for the column is now working
+* Fixed: Clicking on the default quote icon in the Blockquote block

+= 2.13.2 =
+* Fixed: Accordion SEO issue with heading levels
+* Fixed: Blocks didn't re-render when some props changed
+* Fixed: Don't show number spacing for some layouts

 = 2.13.1 =
 * Fixed: Blog posts block load more button stopped working